cecilia-mariea/beng125-sims/README.md

 ## Network Description

-The module was written to model the simplified dynamics of p53 autoregulation and ubiquitation by MDM2.
-The equation and parameters are explictly defined in `set_params_eqns.py` and changes to those statements should be reflected throughout the entire module.
+This small module was written to model the simplified dynamics of p53 autoregulation and ubiquitation by MDM2.

+The equations and parameters are explictly defined in `set_params_eqns.py` and changes to those statements should be reflected throughout the entire module.

+There are two scripts--`results_1D.py` and `results_2D.py`-- that call upon the module to generate the figures included in our report.
+Those are good examples on how to use the module.

 ***NOTE***: The model was not fit to experimental data and is limited in many aspects ; some assumptions may not be biologically sound.
 The goal was to replicate the qualitative behaviors seen in literature to practice *dynamics* not biology.
 There is *no* physiological relevance or innovative features.

-Although there is module functionality, each Python file has a main function for direct script calls that generate the figures that were included in our report.
-These may be useful as example cases for future use.

 ## Features By File

+- `set_params_eqns.py`

 ### 1D Functionality

 - `solve_1D.py`
 - `diffeq_1D.py`
 - `bifurcations_1D.py`
-- `param_sweep_1D.py`
+- `codimension_bifurcations_1D.py`

 ### 2D Functionality

 - `solve_2D.py`
 - `phase_plane_2D.py`
+- `plot_phase_plane.py`

-No type annotations and my naming conventions get shaky throughout the module - sorry.
+No type annotations, bad naming conventions, no docstrings, some hardcoded graph formating - sorry.

+Technically, you could also change the functions in `set_params_eqns.py` to reflect any 1D or 2D system and use the model functionality.
+Though, some things will be wonky (e.g. graph labels and axes).

 ## Requirements